kiranbakale/AMI-Readme/docs/environment_advanced_hybrid.md

 ### Custom Secrets (via Custom Tasks)

-If you require to add additional Kubernetes Secrets for your deployment the Toolkit does provide a hook to do this via a tasks list.
+The Toolkit supports adding additional Kubernetes Secrets for your deployment the Toolkit does provide a hook to do this via a tasks list.

 Through this you can provide a custom Ansible tasks file that can run [`kubernetes.core.k8s`](https://github.com/ansible-collections/kubernetes.core/blob/main/docs/kubernetes.core.k8s_module.rst) tasks that in turn can contain standard secrets definitions.